 It is certainly the most popular & widely used command for compressing or decompressing files.
-It has integrated compression & create an archive with “.tar” extension & we can then also use compress it with ‘gzip’ or ‘bzip2’ compression method.
+It has integrated compression & creates an archive with the “.tar” extension & we can then also use compress it with the ‘gzip’ or ‘bzip2’ compression method.

 Recommended Read: Learn to use Screen command (with examples)